 For trade and other receivables, an impairment analysis is performed at each reporting date using a provision matrix to measure ECL.
 The provision rates are based on days past due for groupings of various customer segments with similar loss patterns.
 The calculation reflects the probability-weighted outcome, the time value of money and reasonable and supportable information that is available at the reporting date about past events, current conditions and forecasts of future economic conditions.
 The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets.
-Allowance for ECL on trade and other receivables amounting to 265.7 million as at December 31, 2021 and 2020.
+Allowance for ECL on trade and other receivables amounted to P289.3 million-and P265.7 million as at December 31, 2022 and 2021, respectively.